 Approve an ordinance authorizing the negotiation and execution of an interlocal agreement regarding the release of approximately 33 acres of extraterritorial jurisdiction ('ETJ') to the City of Dripping Springs.
+This action concerns land located within the Barton Springs Zone.

 Lead Department Planning and Zoning.
 Fiscal Note This item has no fiscal impact.
-For More Information Virginia Collier, Planning and Zoning Department, (512) 974-2022 Council Committee, Boards and Commission Action September 5, 2018 - Approved by the Environmental Commission on a 8-1-2 vote with Commissioner Neely voting no, Commissioner Thompson absent and 1 vacant position.
+For More Information Virginia Collier, Planning and Zoning Department, (512) 974-2022 Council Committee, Boards and Commission Action September 5, 2018 - Approved by the Environmental Commission on an 8-1-2 vote with Commissioner Neely voting no, Commissioner Thompson absent and one vacant position.